-- 7 Press the edit symbol 🗹 above the list of currently available languages. - 8 Select the language you want to remove from the list of available languages, then press the rubbish bin symbol 🗓 . - > The language is removed from the list of languages available to use on your keyboard.
+- 7 Press the edit symbol 🗹 above the list of currently available languages. - > The language is removed from the list of languages available to use on your keyboard.

 3.1.2.
 Driver display

 The driver display shows you notifications and information related to your driving and the car itself.